how to make whiteboard videos

 Assess Compatibility and Export Options

-Ensure that the software you choose is compatible with your computer’s operating system, whether it’s Windows, macOS, or Linux.
+Make sure the software you choose will work with your operating system, whether it’s Windows or macOS.

-Additionally, consider export options such as video formats (MP4, AVI), resolution settings (HD or 4K), and any potential watermarks on the final output.
+Also, consider export options such as video formats (MP4, AVI), resolution settings (HD or 4K), and any potential watermarks on the final export.

 Read Reviews and Testimonials